UPPMAX/uppmax_intro_day_1/docs/sessions/use_terminal.md

     bin  GitHubs  glob  lib  private  R  test.txt  users
     ```

-- rename the file `test.txt` to `test2.txt` and confirm that it worked
+- rename the file `test.txt` to `test2.txt` and confirm that it worked.
+  Use tab-completion on the first filename

 ???- tip "Tips"